 That said, when choosing the right training course, the account manager does need to have worked on the account first.
 By doing that, they can then determine the gaps that must be filled.

-As for determining the steps you can take to match the right course to the needs of the account, you can do this by asking yourself a series of questions.
+As for determining the steps you must to match the right course to the needs of the account, you can do this by asking yourself a series of questions.
 All of these questions revolve around the role that you’ve chosen as a supplier.

 Here are a few questions: